 Find where to buy the best German baumkuchen commonly seen in Japan.
 Price shop and order these layered cakes for sale online or near you.
 Also, learn how to make this layered cake by following an easy recipe provided.

 What is baumkuchen?

-Baumkuchen (pronounced: BAUM-coo-hen) is a traditional type of German spit cake that was popularized in Japan.
+Baumkuchen (pronounced: BAUM-coo-hen, with a throat-clearing sound for the “h”) is a traditional type of German spit cake that was popularized in Japan.
 It is known as “Germany’s ‘king of cakes,’” “German layered cake,” and “layered butter cake.”
 The literal translation is “tree cake” and it’s also called “tree ring cake” since it strongly resembles the rings of a tree.

 Where did it come from?